Modernly designed attic bathroom in Dronfield Woodhouse

 Rafters run along the edge of the roofing system and will leave the majority of the triangular area underneath hollow.
 Trusses are supports that run through the cross-section of the loft.
 Converting a loft with trusses is possible, however additional structural strengthening is needed to change the trusses, and it’s most likely to be more costly.

 Lots of people neglect to consider modifications to the flooring underneath the attic when planning a conversion.
 It’s worth having a consideration where the staircase is most likely to go and how much space it might use up.
-Even a properly designed space-saving staircase might use up a considerable portion of a space, so make certain you have area you’re happy to lose.
+Even a well-designed space-saving staircase could use up a sizeable portion of a space, so make certain you have area you’re happy to lose.

 Roof light attic conversions are by far the least expensive and least disruptive choice, as you won’t need to make any modifications to the shape or pitch of the roofing system.
 Rather, it’s simply a case of adding in skylight windows, laying down a proper flooring, and adding a staircase to make the space habitable.
 However, you’ll need to have adequate roofing system area currently without having an extension for this kind of conversion.